animesh-chouhan/animesh-chouhan.github.io/DeepThought/content/posts/differentiation.md

 It all started when I was watching the YouTube video on [Finding The Slope Algorithm (Forward Mode Automatic Differentiation)](https://www.youtube.com/watch?v=QwFLA5TrviI&ab_channel=Computerphile) by Computerphile:

 <p align="center" >
-<iframe style="max-width: 90%;" width="625" height="350" src="https://www.youtube.com/embed/QwFLA5TrviI?si=Stvftc2CmPGQJGSQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe style="width: 90%;aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/QwFLA5TrviI?si=Stvftc2CmPGQJGSQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </p>

 In this video, Mark Williams demonstrates Forward Mode Automatic Differentiation and explains how it addresses the limitations of traditional methods like [Symbolic](https://en.wikipedia.org/wiki/Computer_algebra) and [Numerical](https://en.wikipedia.org/wiki/Numerical_differentiation) Differentiation.
 The video also introduces the concept of [Dual Numbers](https://en.wikipedia.org/wiki/Dual_number) and shows how they can be efficiently used to compute the gradient of a function at any point.